chrjabs/scuttle/README.md

 To build the project from source, make sure to initialize the git submodules with `git submodule update --init --recursive`.
 You can then build `scuttle` by running `cargo +nightly build`.

+By default, MaxPre preprocessing is not included in the build anymore.
+To include preprocessing with MaxPre, add `--features=maxpre`.

 ### Features